sid030sid/did-ipfs-service-provider/README.md

 3. **Enhanced IPFS Utility Through _did:ipfs_ Services:** _did:ipfs_ provides the foundation for additional services that can unlock IPFS’s full potential and address some of its core limitations.
 Examples of these services include:

-   - **Connecting IPFS Uploaders and Storage Nodes:** Since DID controllers in _did:ipfs_ are the uploaders of files stored in the "file" attribute, IPFS node operators (who store these files) can connect with the uploaders.
+   - **Connecting Uploaders and Node Operators in IPFS:** Since DID controllers in _did:ipfs_ are the uploaders of files stored in the "file" attribute, IPFS node operators (who store these files) can connect with the uploaders.
 This connection can be established by storing a communication URL in a LinkedDomains service endpoint within the DID Document.
 This allows node operators to submit proofs of data storage, helping to ensure data permanence and build trust in IPFS’s ability to retain files, countering concerns due to node operator anonymity and lack of storage incentives.

    - **IPFS Search Engine:** Despite widespread adoption, IPFS lacks an efficient search mechanism for its content ([source](https://discuss.ipfs.tech/t/ipfs-search-com-shutdown/16622)). _did:ipfs_ can add a metadata layer essential for making IPFS files searchable.
 By adding a "queryProperties" service endpoint to DID Documents, _did:ipfs_ can store metadata about the file in the "file" attribute, making content more easily findable through search engines.